China vs India vs Pakistan: Best Sourcing Country (2026)

 The China vs India vs Pakistan question has no single right answer, only a right answer for your brand, product, market, and stage.
 The cheapest FOB is meaningless if your inventory hits a UFLPA hold, your tariff exposure collapses gross margin, or your compliance documentation can't survive a buyer audit.
 For EU-bound cotton, denim, or bed/bath, Pakistan now offers the strongest landed-cost position.
 For organic and craft programs, India is unmatched.
 For technical synthetics and recycled-fiber programs, China still wins.
 The smartest brands aren't choosing one country, they're matching each product to the origin where craft and economics align.

-Talk to a real person: Book a free 15-min discovery call with our sourcing desk.
+Talk to a real person: get in contact with our team.
 No pitch, no upsell.
 We'll tell you honestly which Asian origin fits your brand stage.

 References